No Strings Attached Tour: Background

 During an appearance on TRL, the band announced Destiny's Child would join them on tour, however the R&B group backed out and joined Christina Aguilera on her debut tour.
 Later in the tour, Sisqó dropped out of the tour to film his role in the film Get Over It.
+RnB and pop singer Pink also joined the tour for several dates, including some with Sisqó.
 When the tour kicked off, Justin Timberlake received his high school diploma onstage at the Pyramid Arena.
 Another honor was received when the band were given the key to the city by Orlando mayor Glenda Hood.
 The band also opened a Ronald McDonald House, where a room was named in their honor.

 The success of the tour prompted the band to add an additional leg of dates in the United States.
 In response to the additional dates, Joey Fatone stated, "We’re real excited about that.
 But I think we’re just going to do a great show again.
 You know, a lot of people have seen some of the show.
 But you know, every show that we do is different.
 We add little things here and there to change it up and make it an original show, so hopefully everybody will enjoy it."

 The band had earlier announced they would join Britney Spears on a co-headlining tour of Europe in October.
 However, a co-headlining tour did not materialize and Spears toured the region solo.
 As the second North American leg came to a close, the band announced they would star in their first feature concert film.
 The film was released exclusively through IMAX theaters for six months.
 Additionally, the band partnered with MSN to give fans exclusive access to newsletters, photos and video footage.
 Known as "NSYNC@MSN", the service provided web and email access along with MSN Messenger and Windows Media Player.